-False or Misleading Forensic Evidence (F/MFE)—A forensic analyst or other forensic expert presented evidence that was either (1) based on unreliable or unproven methods, (2) expressed with exaggerated and misleading confidence, or (3) fraudulent.
+False or Misleading Forensic Evidence (F/MFE)—Exoneree's conviction was based at least in part on forensic information that was (1) caused by errors in forensic testing, (2) based on unreliable or unproven methods, (3) expressed with exaggerated and misleading confidence, or (4) fraudulent.

 Inadequate Legal Defense (ILD)—The exonoree's lawyer at trial or on appeal provided obviously and grossly inadequate representation.

 Mistaken Witness Identification (MWID)—At least one witness mistakenly identified the exoneree as a person the witness saw commit the crime.